FK Radnički 1923: 1946–1970

 In 1946, Radnički played against Red Star Belgrade for membership of the newly created Yugoslav First League.
 There were so many fans that the City Stadium was too small to accommodate all visitors.
 Then, the city and the club decided to build a new stadium.
 After eight years of construction, the new stadium was ready to be opened.
 The official opening took place on 6 June, in 1957, against Partizan Belgrade and ended with 2–2.
 In 1969, Radnički was promoted for the first time to the Yugoslav First League after beating Sutjeska Nikšić and FK Crvenka in the play-offs.
 During the season, Radnički had a great 4–1 victory over Partizan Belgrade at JNA Stadium.
-On this 7 September, in 1969, the Radnički fans support their team particularly fanatical.
-The atmosphere was so fantastic that it was compared with the atmosphere at Old Trafford stadium in Manchester (statements from local and foreign journalists and opponents).
-On this day the Radnički fans and the club were given the nickname Crveni Đavoli (English: Red Devils), after the nickname for Manchester United.
-After that game, the Brazilian football giant FC Santos with the legendary Pelé was so impressed by the atmosphere, instead of the friendly game against Partizan, they drove to Kragujevac and played against Radnički.
+On this 7 September, in 1969, the Radnički fans showed almost fanatic support for their team.
+The atmosphere was so remarkable that domestic and foreign news outlets and reporters compared it to the atmosphere at Old Trafford stadium of Manchester United.
+Radnički fans and the club were given the nickname Crveni Đavoli (English: Red Devils), after the nickname for Manchester United.
+Brazilian football giant FC Santos with the legendary Pelé, impressed by the atmosphere, decided to travel to Kragujevac and face Radnički during their European tour instead of staying in Belgrade and playing a friendly game against Partizan.
 They were not disappointed.
-40,000 spectators were in the Čika Dača Stadium and around the stadium were a further seven to eight thousand enthusiastic fans.
-Radnički achieved in a legendary atmosphere a 4–4 draw.
-At the end of the domestic championship, Radnički was 15th in their first top league season and the survival was ensured on the last round with a victory over Vojvodina by 1–0.
+More than 40,000 spectators were at the Čika Dača Stadium on September 15th 1969 with a further seven to eight thousand enthusiastic fans standing outside the stadium.
+Radnički achieved in a 4–4 draw in a legendary atmosphere.
+At the end of the 1969/1970 saeson of the domestic championship, Radnički was 15th in their first top league season and the survival was ensured on the last round with a victory over Vojvodina by 1–0.